Thought I'd introduce myself. Found this place through a search.

 This revelation occurred on a trip, and when we get home I make him get rid of the couch he got the blow job on.
 He does so without a peep.

 Reconciliation is HARD.
 Really really hard.
-Sometimes something happens that throws me right back to March 13 2010 and I am a basket case for a few days.
-Sometimes we fight and I feel hopeless.
+At frist, sometimes something would happen that threw me right back to March 13 2010 and I was a basket case for a few days.
 But the good days outweigh the bad by more and more as time goes on.
+Triggers only happen once or twice a year now.
+At first they happened multiple times a day.
 People ask me how I can live with someone who did what he did.
 But that isn't the question.
 The question I had to answer for myself was, do I want to live without

 him?
 And do I believe he can change?